juliolmuller/file2arraybuffer-js/README.md

         // Use the HTML element directly (must be of type "file") const arrBuffer = await toArrayBuffer(ev.target)

-        // Use the HTML element directly (must be of type "file") const arrBuffer = await toArrayBuffer(ev.target)

         // Use the element attribute that stores the FileList (only the first one will be converted) const arrBuffer = await toArrayBuffer(ev.target.files)

+        // Use the element specific file within the FileList (great if you have a multi-file input) const arrBuffer = await toArrayBuffer(ev.target.files[0])

         /* do stuff */
     })